Rep. Schrier, challenger Matt Larkin clash in debate over who’s extreme

 Asked about concerns over rising crime and gun violence, Larkin said the solution is “backing our brave men and women in blue by giving them the tools, training and resources they need to do their jobs effectively.”

-He did not endorse any specific gun-control policy, but said he’d “sit down with anyone at any time to talk about ways to keep illegal guns out of the hands of violent criminals” while balancing “the rights of law abiding gun owners.”
+He did not endorse any specific gun control policy, but said he’d “sit down with anyone at any time to talk about ways to keep illegal guns out of the hands of violent criminals” while balancing “the rights of law-abiding gun owners.”

-Schrier, touted her vote for the most significant federal gun law passed by Congress in decades, which included restrictions on gun access for the youngest buyers and domestic violence offenders, and accused Larkin of “ducking and dodging” on the topic.
+Schrier touted her vote for the most significant federal gun law passed by Congress in decades, which included restrictions on gun access for the youngest buyers and domestic violence offenders, and accused Larkin of “ducking and dodging” on the topic.

-Asked about climate change and wildfires that poured smoke into Western Washington, Larkin focused on forest management, saying the government needs to do more thinning of brush and trees.
+Asked about climate change and the wildfires that poured smoke into Western Washington, Larkin focused on forest management, saying the government needs to do more thinning of brush and trees.

 He said he supports incentives for private business to pursue clean energy, including nuclear power, but also wants more oil production.
 “I don’t think we’ll ever get to solely clean energy,” he said.

 Schrier said she’d worked in Congress to pass funding for forest health.
-She said climate change “is one of the most important challenges facing not just our country, but the entire world,” and touted the recently passed climate bill, which will help transition the U.S. “off of fossil fuels and to a clean energy economy.”
+She said climate change “is one of the most important challenges facing not just our country, but the entire world,” and touted the recently passed climate bill, which will help transition the U.S. “off of fossil fuels and to a clean-energy economy.”

 If Larkin wins the hotly contested 8th District race, it could help swing control of the House of Representatives back to Republicans, who have vowed to impede the agenda of President Joe Biden and launch multiple investigations into the administration.